magento/pwa-studio/README.md

 If you have any project questions, concerns, or contribution ideas, join our [#pwa slack channel][]!

+Here you can find a [public calendar][] with events that Magento PWA team runs  with Community.
+You can also [add that calendar][] to your calendar app to stay up to date with the changes and get notifications

 ### Community Maintainers

 A community maintainer is a point of contact from the community approved by the Core Team to help with community outreach and project administration.